ashwnn/grok-discord-bot/docs/SPECIFICATION.md

   * Target response time:

-    * For normal `!ask` and `!image` without auto approve: under a few seconds assuming Grok latency is normal.
+    * For normal `/ask` and `/image` without auto approve: under a few seconds assuming Grok latency is normal.
   * Web UI pages should render within a second for typical data volumes.

 * Reliability